umich-ai-resources/ITS-Examples/curl/README.md

 Note that these parameters may be represented by slightly differnt naming conventions, depepending on script language and module requirements.

 API gateway URL = "https://api.umgpt.umich.edu/azure-openai-api"
-API VERSION = "2024-02-01" #latest non-preview completion version
+API VERSION = "2025-04-01-preview" #This is not the model version
-DEPLOYMENT_ID = "gpt-35-turbo" #chat deployment model name
+DEPLOYMENT_ID = "gpt-4.1" #chat deployment model name
 API_KEY #your 32 character API key
 ORGANIZATION #a valid 6 digit shortcode